Ashur-D/dotfiles/README.md

 ```

-pywal for themes?
+pywal for themes
-swayosd?
+swayosd
-wlogout?
+wlogout
 limine (pick when installing arch)
-no login manager maybe SDDM?/ disk encyption
+no login manager, maybe SDDM?/disk encyption
 mpv for video player
 imv for image viewer
-look into hyprpanel?
+look into hyprpanel